NGO-Algorithm-Audit/synthetic-data-generation/README.md

-# synthetic-data-generation
-Synthetic Data Generation
+# Synthetic Data Generation For Bias Testing
-Synthetic data generation for bias testing

 This project is part of NGO Algorithm Audit technical tools.
 Other projects from Algorithm Audit (AA) can be found at AA’s GitHub repo overview.